tarsisexistence/monoreact/README.md

 The following options are now available:

-- build and serve your package with rollup.
+- **build** and **serve** your package with a modern rollup bundler.
 Rollup is the best choice for building independent libraries due to efficient tree-shaking and fast compilation.
-- test and lint your package with Jest and eslint.
-These built-in commands will help to increase and maintain the quality of built libraries.
+- **test** and **lint** your package with Jest and eslint.
+These built-in packages are crucial for increasing and maintaining the quality of built libraries.
-- generate a new package (submodule): basic, react.
-This creates a distribution of responsibility.
+- **generate** a new package (submodule): basic, react.
+Re-space creates a distribution of responsibility.
 Not all packages must deal with react components.
-Sometimes you wanna build plain JavaScript/TypeScript libraries.
+Sometimes you want to build plain JavaScript/TypeScript libraries.
-- add a new feature (feature): docz, playground(run packages locally).
-Allows you to not generate components with all the things that may not necessarily be needed in each package.
+- **add** a new feature (available options: docz, playground(run packages locally inside the package workspace)).
+Re-space allows you to not generate components with all the things that may not necessarily need in each package.
 - install dependencies.
 This option provides workspace dependency management.
-If you run install inside some package, it'll add this dependency as peer and will add dependencies to the root to the appropriate dependency section.
+If you are running **install** inside some package, it'll add these dependencies as "peer" and add them to the root.
 - manage submodules.
-It is quite difficult to manage git submodules.
-You have to perform many actions just to make a simple task happen and this is what scares people off from using submodules.
-In turn, re-space offers user-friendly control through commands, which will increase understanding and speed of interaction with submodules.
+It is quite challenging to manage git submodules.
+You have to perform many actions to make a simple task happen, and this is what scares people off from using submodules.
+In turn, Re-space offers user-friendly control through commands, which increases understanding and speed of interaction with git submodules.
+- manage workspaces.
+Re-space offers a much efficient alternative to the "yarn workspaces".
+It analyzes your dependencies between workspaces and runs them in the desired sequence and in parallel, when necessary and appropriate.

-It is planned to add the following options in the near future:
+It planned to add the following options soon:

 - generate a new main application.
+- generate independent package (out of workspace).
-- increase the number of plug-ins features
+- increase the number of plug-in features.

 <br/>